 Paranormal Illinois is available at several fine retailers, as well as a local bookstore near you.
 If you don’t find it there, ask them to order it!
 The book is also available online at the following websites:

 So what are you waiting for?
 Order it today before it’s sold out!

-Posted on March 1, 2010, in Uncategorized and tagged Airtight Bridge, Ange Milner, Archer Avenue, Ashmore Estates, Eastern Illinois University, Folklore, ghost stories, Haunted College, Haunted Road, Illinois State, Paranormal Illinois, resurrection mary, Rockford College, Western Illinois University.
+Posted on March 1, 2010, in My Books and tagged Airtight Bridge, Ange Milner, Archer Avenue, Ashmore Estates, Eastern Illinois University, Folklore, ghost stories, Haunted College, Haunted Road, Illinois State, Paranormal Illinois, resurrection mary, Rockford College, Western Illinois University.
 Bookmark the permalink.
 1 Comment.